HIV and cardiovascular disease

 Cocaine, amphetamine (speed), crystal meth and related chemicals such as ecstasy (E or X or xtc) can raise your blood pressure and body temperature, make your heart beat faster, narrow the blood vessels that carry blood to the heart and significantly increase your risk of a heart attack.
 Injecting substances such as heroin or cocaine into your body can also cause serious life-threatening infections, and the resulting inflammation may affect your heart.
 If you use substances, speak to your doctor and nurse about getting help.

 - CATIE’s Pre-fix: A guide for people with Hep C or HIV who inject drugs provides information on substance use and HIV.

 Practise safer sex

 Emerging research suggests that sexually transmitted infections (STIs) heighten your risk for inflammation and even heart disease.
 Sex can and should be fun but there’s no reason to expose yourself to germs.
-Practicing safer sex, even if you are an HIV positive person who has sex with other HIV positive people, helps reduce your risk of catching and passing on STIs such as herpes, LGV, syphilis, hepatitis B and C viruses, and other germs.
+Practising safer sex, even if you are an HIV-positive person who has sex with other HIV-positive people, helps reduce your risk of catching and passing on STIs such as herpes, LGV, syphilis, hepatitis B and C viruses, and other germs.
 Speak to your doctor about testing for and treating STIs to eliminate inflammation.

 - Chapter 7 in CATIE’s Managing your health (“Your sexual health”) provides information on HIV, safer sex and sexually transmitted infections.